 More than a quarter of the UMRB was highly valued by residents for having high conservation/recreation value (27.9% of unprotected areas; 34.8% of areas of projected grass/shrubland loss).
-Although they represent a relatively small proportion of the UMRB landscape, portions of the landscape where there was alignment between high social values and high biodiversity (hot-hot) identified areas of the landscape where land protection would likely be supported and would be expected to have disproportionally significant conservation impacts (Figure 4).
+Although they represent a relatively small proportion of the UMRB landscape, portions of the landscape where there was alignment between high social values and high biodiversity (hot-hot) identified areas of the landscape where land protection would likely be supported and would be expected to have disproportionally significant positive conservation impacts (Figure 4).
 In the UMRB, these areas were concentrated around water bodies, with PERCENT of the hot-hot hotspots within 30 km of a water body.
 Portions of the landscape that were valued by UMRB residents for conservation/recreation and have intermediate biodiversity (hot-warm) frequently occurred in ecologically sensitive areas where row crops are grown (e.g., PERCENT in the Golden Triangle area of Montana) and grasslands near tourism-heavy areas (e.g., PERCENT within 100 km of the Black Hills of South Dakota).
 The remaining portions of the UMRB that had high social values for conservation/recreation but had low grassland bird biodiversity were primarily in regions that were not grasslands (e.g., PERCENT of the hot-cold hotspots were in non-grass/shrubland regions).

 Almost half of the UMRB was not strongly valued (cold) by residents for conservation and recreation (49.9% of unprotected areas; 38.7% of areas of projected grass/shrubland loss) even though 89% of this land had high or intermediate grassland bird biodiversity.
 Regions where there was high grassland bird biodiversity but low social values for conservation/recreation suggest opportunities for education and outreach to residents about the biodiversity values being provided.
 Eastern South Dakota contained PERCENT of the cold-hot hotspots, and corn-soybean production is the dominant land use in this area (i.e., the Western Corn Belt).
 The largest proportion of the cold-spots for social values were cold-warm hotspots, with PERCENT of them occurring in the Wheat Belt (i.e., western Dakotas and eastern Montana and Wyoming), which contains a mix of dryland cropping and livestock grazing.
 These areas represented more than a quarter of the areas of projected grass/shrubland loss.
 There were a relatively low percentage of cold-cold hotspots (5.5% of unprotected areas), and they were mostly in the western and northern portions of the UMRB.

 Less than 25% of the UMRB was intermediately valued by residents for conservation/recreation.
-Most (63.5%) of this area was warm-warm hotspots, and 10.6% of this area was warm-cold hotspots.
+Most (63.5%) of this area was warm-warm, and 10.6% of this area was warm-cold.
 The warm-hot spots were mostly (PERCENT) in the rangelands of central Montana, which is a critical region to support conservation of grassland bird diversity, including several species of Northern Great Plains grassland-obligate birds where central Montana forms a sizeable fraction of the breeding range (Baltensperger et al., 2020; Bernath-Plaisted et al., 2023; Niemuth et al., 2017).

 Conservation decision space